-Koala Crate, which is perfect for preschoolers and contains an arts and crafts project.
+Koala Crate, which is perfect ages 3-4 years old and contains an arts and crafts project.

-Kiwi Crate, which is what I bought for my 6 year old.
-It’s recommended for ages 5-8.
-This year we put together projects like a marble run, miniature golf, luminaries and more.
+Kiwi Crate is recommended for ages 5-8.
+We've we put together projects like a marble run, miniature golf, luminaries and more.
 The crates contain art, craft and science projects.

 Tinker Crate, a science and engineering crate that is geared towards kids ages 9 and up.
-This is the crate I purchased for my 10 year old.
+This is the crate I purchased for my tween.
 He put together a rocket, a glider, a catapult, an hydraulic arm, an irrigation system and more.
-I do think kids ages 7 and up will enjoy this crate, but will require more parental involvement.
+I do think kids ages 7 and up will enjoy this crate, but will require more parental involvement for younger kids.